vittoriopolverino/dlt-blueprint/README.md

 object.
 Once the context is instantiated, all the elements in the dictionary will be executed.

-The **Context** class in context.py file, is an object that implements a strategy pattern to execute a specific set of functions based on the value of the layer configuration setting.
+The **PipelineOrchestrator** class in pipeline_orchestrator.py file, is an object that implements a design pattern to orchestrate the execution of pipelines provided in the **mapper** dictionary

-The main purpose of the class is to create a list of strategy objects based on the names and corresponding classes provided in the **class_names** dictionary.

-Overall, the Context class provides a flexible and extensible way to perform data processing tasks based on the specific needs of a project or application.

 <br />